 Rest in peace, Gord.
 Thanks for the music.
 I crank the Head your honor.

-$2 a month gets you access to this and other exclusive content!
+$2 a month gets you access to this comprehensive look at a 1980s children’s tv show and other exclusive content!

 I wrote a book detailing the history of the Ghostbusters movies (all of them, even the ones they didn’t make).
 It’s called A Convenient Parallel Dimension: How Ghostbusters Slimed Us Forever and it’ll be published this November by Lyons Press.
 Click here to preorder it.
 I’ve said it before and I’ll say it again — I thought I knew everything about this franchise…then I started work on this book.
 I think you’re gonna love it.